donmaruko/2300956_10_Don_APIChallenge_Platinum/README.md

 ## Swagger Documentation

 Swagger is integrated to provide API documentation.
 You can access the Swagger UI by visiting `http://localhost:8000/docs/` in your web browser.
 The Swagger documentation provides detailed information about each API endpoint, including request and response examples.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please create an issue or submit a pull request.